News

 Who reported this story?
 This story was reported by Associated Press at Odessa American (oaoa.com).
 To learn more about how The Odessa selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from The Odessa, or browse our daily briefing and topic hubs .
+See more News coverage from The Odessa, or browse our daily briefing and topic hubs .

 ← Back to all news